Protecting Intellectual Property in a Business Sale (2026)

 Variant: trademark never registered.
 Some businesses use trademarks operationally (logos, brand names) but never formally registered them.
 Common-law trademark rights exist through use, but they’re weaker than registered rights and don’t have the clear chain of title that buyers want to see.
 If you’re 12+ months from sale and have unregistered trademarks of meaningful value, register them.
 Cost: $1500-3500 per trademark including attorney fees, USPTO filing fees, and search costs.

 What buyers do when they find this.
 Sophisticated buyers handle it without re-trade if it’s addressable in closing documentation (founder signs the assignment at close as a sole-proprietor selling assets to the company simultaneously with the company-to-buyer transfer).
-Less sophisticated buyers use it as leverage for a small re-trade or escrow holdback ($25-100K).
+Less sophisticated buyers use it as ammunition for a small re-trade or escrow holdback ($25-100K).
 Either way, the cleaner version is to fix it pre-sale.

 Common IP trap 2: software code in personal repositories